CSHS-CWRA/RavenPy/docs/installation.rst

 Custom Installation (Python/Pip)
 --------------------------------

+# FIXME: Remove this warning and update docs once Ouranosinc/raven-hydro is finalized

 .. warning::
    As of April 2023, this installation method does not install the `raven-hydro` hydrological model.
 You must install the `raven-hydro` model and add it to your `bin` or append it to your `$PATH` manually.
 This may change in the future